Question: How to show the world what you can do if your work is proprietary or not public?

 When applying for jobs, I made sure to include my blog in my resume or cover letter.
 In the interviews, I heard more “your blog is good” than “your resume is good“.
 And I had more contacts due to my blog than due to my social media presence.

-You can see that blogging is independent from what I do.
+You can see that blogging is independent of what I do.
 I’m a software developer.
 Nevertheless, blogging helped me gain exposure and show myself to the world.

 You’ll tell me, but I don’t know how to write and I don’t know what to talk about!
 Yeah nor do I. I’m not an expert in writing and I didn’t follow a training.
 I just decided one day that I’ll be writing and publishing every week.
 Kept doing it for more than 4 months.
 Then everything followed from there.